Synthesis-Collective/SynNoMoreEasyEnemies/README.md

 # Synthesis Patcher - No More Easy Enemies
 Rework NPC leveled list difficulty multipliers and settings to banish low-level enemies from your high-level dungeons.

-ELI5: No more level 1 draugers in your level 30 dungeon.

 ## Wait, what?
 The way Skyrim chooses which NPC to place in a dungeon is...complicated.
 Long story short, it uses a combination of your level, actor multipliers, the spawn's difficulty setting, and some flags to determine which level of an NPC is standing in a particular spot.